 How Much Should I Contribute to My HSA?

-What else should you consider when thinking about, “How much should I contribute to my HSA?”
+What else should you consider when asking, “How much should I contribute to my HSA?”

 Are you expecting a child in the coming year?
 Do your kids need braces?
+Planning to have LASIK surgery?
 Are you having a knee replacement?
-These procedures can be very costly, so be sure to think about this as you plan ahead.
+These procedures can be very costly, so be sure to think about this as you consider contribution needs.

-HSA contributions that go over the IRS annual contribution limits are not tax deductible, and are usually subject to a 6% excise tax.
+The annual IRS limit applies to the total HSA contribution amount regardless of funding sources.
+HSA contributions exceeding the IRS annual contribution limits are not tax deductible and are usually subject to a 6% excise tax.

 If you’re still wondering how much to contribute to your HSA, talk with a financial advisor or a tax expert.
 Your company’s HR personnel or plan administrator can also help.
-It pays to be well informed before making this important decision.
+It pays to be well-informed before making this critical decision.